...The Crimson Trial

+At least three versions of this release exist.
+One with twelve tracks, one missing the final track, and one with only three songs.

 Reception

-Sonic Boom praised the vocal performances of ...The Crimson Trial and said that vocalist Karin Johnston "creates a distinctive mood with seems to mesh with whatever particular style of music being played whither it is hardcore industrial dance to ambient percussion."
+Sonic Boom praised the vocal performances of ...The Crimson Trial and said that vocalist Tripp9 "creates a distinctive mood with seems to mesh with whatever particular style of music being played whither it is hardcore industrial dance to ambient percussion."